petsc/petsc/doc/docs/manual/vec.rst

 which, in the first case, returns a GPU memory address and in the second case returns either a CPU or GPU memory address depending on the type of the vector.
 For usage with GPUs one then can launch a GPU kernel function that access the vector's memory.
-In fact when computing on GPUs ``VecSetValues()`` is not used!
+When computing on GPUs ``VecSetValues()`` is not used!
 One always accesses the vector's arrays and passes them to the GPU code.

 It can also be convenient to treat the vectors entries as a Kokkos view.
-In this one first creates Kokkos vectors and then calls
+One first creates Kokkos vectors and then calls

 .. code-block::

    VecGetKokkosView(Vec v, Kokkos::View<const PetscScalar*,MemorySpace> *kv)

-to access the vectors entries.
+to set or access the vectors entries.

 Of course in order to provide the correct values to a vector one must know what parts of the vector are owned by each MPI rank.
-For standard MPI parallel vectors that are distributed across the processes by ranges, it is possible to determine a process’s local range with the routine
+For parallel vectors, either CPU or GPU based, it is possible to determine a process’s local range with the routine

 .. code-block::

-   VecGetOwnershipRange(Vec vec,PetscInt *low,PetscInt *high);
+   VecGetOwnershipRange(Vec vec,PetscInt *start,PetscInt *end);

-The argument ``low`` indicates the first component owned by the local process, while ``high`` specifies *one more than* the last owned by the local process.
+The argument ``start`` indicates the first component owned by the local process, while ``end`` specifies *one more than* the last owned by the local process.
 This command is useful, for instance, in assembling parallel vectors.